When I was dating my fine wife Bev. . .there was a popular song by Diana Ross entitled “Ain’t No Mountain High Enough.”

 I trust your answer would be an emphatic “YES.”
 Truth be told. . .anyone who doubts Acts 10:34 may well doubt other parts of the scriptures as well.

-If you know God is no respecter of persons then you know that what He did for Jabez in 1 Chronicles 4:9-10 (New Living Translation) He is willing to do for you.
+If you know God is no respecter of persons then you know that what He did for Jabez in 1 Chronicles 4:9-10 (New Living Translation) He wants to do for you.

-God wants to expand your territory. . .enlarge your borders. . .move you from where you are to a much higher level of success in and through Him.
+God wants to expand your territory. . .enlarge your borders. . .move you from where you are to a total higher level of success in and through Him.

 He wants to expand the boundaries of your physical sphere of influence but He also wants to expand your mental capacity as well.